 By Emilio García Montiel

-In the lavish repertoire of children’s music broadcasted in Cuba during the 1960s, 1970s and 1980s, not all the songs had an exemplary revolutionary content.
-Some of them were just funny stories without a moral, or rhythmic orchestrations and memorable choruses and melodies.
-However, during this period the ballads—mostly of Spanish origin—that had traditionally animated children’s play lost preeminence, even if they continued to be transmitted through oral tradition.
-This is the case, for instance, of El patio de mi casa; Arroz con leche; A la rueda rueda; Alánimo, alánimo; La pájara pinta; Matandile dile do; Los pollitos dicen…; La señorita (…) entrando en el baile; Los pollos de mi cazuela; ¿Cuánto me das marinero?; Mambrú se fue a la guerra; Estaba el señor Don Gato; or the dreary ¿Dónde vas Alfonso XII?.
+In the rich repertoire of children’s music broadcasted in Cuba during the 1960s, 1970s, and 1980s, not all songs had an exemplary revolutionary content.
+Some were simply funny stories without a moral, featuring rhythmic orchestrations, memorable choruses, and melodies.
+However, during this period, traditional ballads, mostly of Spanish origin, that had traditionally enlivened children’s play, lost prominence, although they continued to be transmitted through oral tradition.
+Examples of these include “El patio de mi casa,” “Arroz con leche,” “A la rueda rueda,” “Alánimo, alánimo,” “La pájara pinta,” “Matandile dile do,” “Los pollitos dicen…,” “La señorita (…) entrando en el baile,” “Los pollos de mi cazuela,” “¿Cuánto me das marinero?,” “Mambrú se fue a la guerra,” “Estaba el señor Don Gato,” or the somber “¿Dónde vas Alfonso XII?”

-In contrast with the imaginary and vocabulary of most of these ballads (where ladies, widows, love, marriages, and domestic chores predominates), rather in consistency with the new ideological and political context, new songs appeared demanding boys and girls alike (as per their condition of pioneros) to fulfill their “revolutionary” duties.
-In some cases, this was directly expressed in the lyrics, such as in Mi escuelita (“as I am a revolutionary child, I daily care of my little school”) or Niñito cubano (“little Cuban boy / which are your plans for the future? / to create a world / fairer than the world of yesterday”), or in other songs that, in the same line, promoted world peace and solidarity, such as the iconic Barquito de papel (“down with the war! / we are for peace! / children want to / laugh and sing”); Abuela, ¿qué pasaría? (“Grandma, what / if men had no war?”); or Todos los niños del mundo (“that merciless monster / called the imperialist war / has taken too many children / and is threatening us again”), compositions that mirror the repertoire of protest songs of the Nueva Trova movement.
+In contrast to the imaginary and vocabulary of most of these ballads, which talk about ladies, widows, love, marriages, and domestic chores, new songs emerged that aligned with the new ideological and political context, demanding both boys and girls (pioneros) to fulfill their “revolutionary” duties.
+In some cases, this was explicitly expressed in the lyrics, as seen in “Mi escuelita” (“as I am a revolutionary child, I take care of my little school every day”) or “Niñito cubano” (“little Cuban boy, what are your plans for the future?
+To create a world fairer than the world of yesterday.”)
+Other songs promoted world peace and solidarity, such as the iconic “Barquito de papel” (“down with the war!
+We are for peace!
+Children want to laugh and sing”), “Abuela, ¿qué pasaría?” (“Grandma, what if men had no war?”) or “Todos los niños del mundo” (“that merciless monster called the imperialist war has taken too many children and is threatening us again”), reflecting the repertoire of protest songs from the Nueva Trova movement.

-At the same time, other songs popularized in the period promoted a healthy upbringing and taught respect for social and family values and good habits of study and work (that they are universal concerns does not hinder the fact that they served as propaganda for the regime as well).
-It is worth mentioning, among this repertoire, the hits Juan me tiene sin cuidado, La mariposita vuela (which teaches obedience and respect toward the elders), Hormiguita retozona (focusing on domestic chores), or Bañarse es sabroso (promoting habits of personal hygiene).
-Materialist philosophy was also reflected in a singular piece, Protesta infantil, in which children protest against the use of traditional legends with an intimidation component based on fictional characters (“the Little Red Riding Hood is just a tale, a mere invention and fake,” it says).
-Implicit in this children protest is the banning of Santa Claus, tradition replaced with a state-organized annual raffle in which the day and the commercial establishment where children’s toys would be bought (once a year, three per child, to be exact) was determined by authorities.
+Simultaneously, other popular songs during this period promoted a healthy upbringing and taught respect for social and family values, as well as good study and work habits (also serving as propaganda for the regime).
+Notable examples from this repertoire include “Juan me tiene sin cuidado,” “La mariposita vuela” (which teaches obedience and respect towards elders), “Hormiguita retozona” (focused on domestic chores), or “Bañarse es sabroso” (promoting personal hygiene habits).
+Materialist philosophy was also reflected in a unique piece, “Protesta infantil,” where children protested against the use of traditional legends with an intimidating component based on fictional characters (“the Little Red Riding Hood is just a tale, a mere invention and fake,” it says).
+Implicit in this children’s protest was the banning of Santa Claus, replaced with a state-organized annual raffle that determined the day and commercial establishment where children’s toys would be bought (three per child, once a year, to be exact).

-The selection of tunes for this exhibition highlights the representation of the new political context in the children’s music of the period.
-However, it must be said that it shows high levels of diversity and quality (I am not considering generational variations or the conditions governing music education, production, and diffusion).
-Such a diversity and quality was the result of the coalescence of multiple factors, namely the combination of creative lineages, the participation of the most important and prolific composers of the genre (e.g., Africa Domech, Teresita Fernández, and the duo of Celia Torriente and Enriqueta Almanza), the adaptation of the hits of Mexican composer Francisco Gabilondo Soler and Argentinean composer María Elena Walsh, the exquisite interpretations—imitating the voices of children—of actresses Consuelito Vidal and Aurora Basnuevo, and the contemporary adaptation of traditional foreign tunes (among them, the catchy piece, representing the Cuba-USSR friendship, Que siempre brille el sol).
-Other factors should be also considered when analyzing the children’s music of the period, such as the popularity of tunes from TV series (like the very popular tunes of the Soviet cartoon Deja que te coja, the puppet show Toqui, or the series of adventures El capitán Tormenta), and the role that animation played as a mechanism of dissemination of musical hits (e.g., Marinero quiero ser; Vinagrito; the lullaby La calabacita; or A la escuela hay que llegar puntual).
-Whatever the reason, the songs included in the selection were, in general, present (glossed, satirized, or simply mentioned) in the everyday life of Cuban children back in the 1960s, 1970s, and 1980s.
-Now, they are also part of the memorialization of those years.
+The selection of tunes for this exhibition highlights the representation of the new political context in children’s music during the period covered.
+It is important to note the high levels of diversity and quality in the repertoire (excluding generational variations and the conditions governing music education, production, and diffusion).
+This diversity and quality resulted from the combination of creative lineages, the involvement of important and prolific composers in the genre (such as Africa Domech, Teresita Fernández, and the duo of Celia Torriente and Enriqueta Almanza), adaptations of hits by Mexican composer Francisco Gabilondo Soler and Argentinean composer María Elena Walsh, exquisite interpretations imitating children’s voices by actresses Consuelito Vidal and Aurora Basnuevo, and contemporary adaptations of traditional foreign tunes (including the catchy piece representing Cuba-USSR friendship, “Que siempre brille el sol.”)
+Other factors that influenced children’s music during this period include the popularity of tunes from TV series (such as the beloved tunes from the Soviet cartoon “Deja que te coja,” the puppet show “Toqui,” or the adventure series “El capitán Tormenta”) and the role of animation in disseminating musical hits (e.g., “Marinero quiero ser,” “Vinagrito,” the lullaby “La calabacita,” or “A la escuela hay que llegar puntual”).
+Whatever the reason, the songs showcased were generally present in the everyday lives of Cuban children in the 1960s, 1970s, and 1980s, eventually becoming part of the memory of those years.